athulyasimon/baxter_block_stacking/README.md

 Wait for the green phrase “All is well, Everyone is Happy, You can start planning now!” before using Rviz or running any other files.

-#### Instruction for running files (will eventually be turned into a working launch file)  <a name="Instructions"></a>
+#### Instruction for running files  <a name="Instructions"></a>
 Terminal windows 3 and onwards have been placed into a launch file, however a bug in the move_arm_pick.py file prevents a complete execution of all the steps.
+To run trhough the sequence of steps, please just hit Ctrl + C once Baxter's arm has picked up the block.

 Terminal window 1
 * sudo service network-manager stop